It's one of these bundlers of campaign contributions.

 A prayer for Larry Craig by James McGreevy.

-Let me uh you got happy feet, Handy.
+Let me, you got happy feet, Handy.

-You got happy feet, Harry?
+You got happy feet, Handy.

-Paolo Conti, uh ladies and gentlemen, giving me a brief nose break here while you listen to the Larry Craig theme song.
+Paolo Conti, ladies and gentlemen, giving me a brief nose break here while you listen to the Larry Craig theme song.

 James McGreevy, a prayer for Larry Craig.